 We love what we do and are committed to providing a great preschool experience for your child. our staff are all highly experienced, enthusiastic, and qualified ECE teachers.
 They value individual and group learning and care for your child as they would their own.
 We recognise that as a parent, you are your child’s first and most important educator, and we will create a positive partnership with you to develop your child’s interests and love of learning.

-Full Time Teaching Staff – in alphabetical order
+Teaching Staff – in alphabetical order of first name

 I love teaching because of the meaningful relationships you make with the children and their whanau.
 Every day is something different, I get to help children unravel their uniqueness and watch them fall in love with a concept or an idea.
 I hope that my teaching can influence a child’s life to help them grow and become confident explorers of their own lives.

 Marilyn Ruwhiu: Dip Tchg (ECE) – currently covering maternity leave at Headstart